 You’re not the only ones heading down the aisle!
-If you’re asking friends to stand by your side at the altar, get them on board early on.
+If you’re asking friends to stand by your side at the altar, get them on board early.
 While bridesmaids’ dresses can be purchased and delivered on a shorter timeline than a wedding dress, they still take a while, so consider ready-to-wear alternatives or ask your ‘maids to pick their own dress in a specified color palette.
 Get rental orders for suits or tuxedos placed quickly, or go the same route with groomsmen and let them wear their own suit in a certain color.

-As soon as you have your venue selected, get those save the dates sent.
-You can opt for digital save-the-dates (since you’ll have plenty of time for custom invitations, but not quite enough for custom save-the-dates) or semi-custom printed designs from companies with a quicker turnaround time (think Minted or Shutterfly’s The Wedding Shop).
+As soon as you have your venue selected, get those save-the-dates sent.
+You can opt for digital save-the-dates (since you’ll have plenty of time for custom invitations, but not quite enough for custom save-the-dates) or semi-custom printed designs from companies with a quicker turnaround time (think Minted or the Wedding Shop at Shutterfly).
 Some will even print your guests’ addresses on the envelopes for you, making mailing as easy as peeling and sticking stamps.
-For your wedding invitations, get working on the design early on so you can have them ordered and on your way with plenty of time to mail.
+For your wedding invitations, get working on the design early so that you can have them ordered and delivered with plenty of time to mail.